New Clients Email:

 Preventing instances of medical mistakes

-Although the incidence of retained surgical items and the risk factors for these types of medical errors is not fully understood, the fact is that these mistakes happen and they happen more often than they should – even in a state such as North Carolina with excellent hospitals.
-Clearly, there are obvious measures a hospital can take to prevent leaving six-inch long steel forceps inside of a patient’s body.
+Although the incidence of retained surgical items and the risk factors for these types of medical errors are not fully understood, the fact is that these mistakes happen, and they happen more often than they should—even in a state such as North Carolina with excellent hospitals.
+Clearly, there are obvious measures a hospital can take to prevent leaving six-inch-long steel forceps inside a patient’s body.
 One such solution is to keep a list of items used in surgery before closing the incision with stitches.

-However, for various reasons, medical providers do not always implement or follow these common sense, low-cost patient-protection measures.
+However, medical providers do not always implement or follow these common-sense, low-cost patient-protection measures.
 This is negligent medical care.
 Furthermore, when surgical accidents occur, the burden falls on patients.
 Not only do patients experience pain and suffering, but they are also on the hook for paying to fix it.

 Consequently, doctors carry professional liability insurance to compensate the victims of their malpractice.
 However, different types of insurance policies may also provide coverage depending upon the circumstances of your retained surgical instruments lawsuit.

-Finally, even if a doctor identifies his or her mistake, remember that it should never have happened in the first place.
-In such a situation, a medical malpractice claim may be still be viable if harm has resulted.
+Finally, even if a doctor identifies a mistake, remember that it should never have happened in the first place.
+If harm has resulted, a medical malpractice claim may still be viable.

 Retained object cases are not treated the same as all other medical malpractice cases in North Carolina.
-Recently, however, the NC legislature passed a number of “tort reform” measures which make the filing of a medical malpractice case difficult and costly.
-Many cases not involving catastrophic injuries simply are not economical to file because of these burdens.
-However, with retained object cases the legal principle of “res ipsa loquitur ” can eliminate some of these burdens.
-Res ipsa loquitur simply removes some of the legal hurdles to filing a claim against a negligent physician and hospital.
+Recently, however, the NC legislature passed several “tort reform” measures that make filing a medical malpractice case difficult and costly.
+Many cases that do not involve catastrophic injuries simply are not economical to file because of these burdens.
+However, with retained object cases, the legal principle of “res ipsa loquitur ” can eliminate some of these burdens.
+Res ipsa loquitur removes some legal hurdles to filing a claim against a negligent physician and hospital.